narakeet/examples/hello-world/script/source.md

 <!--

-Stage directions tell Video Puppet how to build a scene, in the format:
+Stage directions tell Narakeet how to build a scene, in the format:

 (property: value)